siddhunayak/Superstore-Data-Analysis/README.md

 ## **Key Insights 📌**
 ### **1. Customer Segmentation**
 - Identified different customer **Segments** (Consumer, Corporate, Home Office).
-- Analyzed purchase frequency and sales contributions per segment.
+-The majority of customers are Consumers, followed by Corporate and Home Office.

 ### **2. Shipping Mode Analysis**
 - Determined the most used shipping modes.
-- Analyzed the impact of shipping mode on sales and customer preference.
+- Standard Class is the most preferred shipping method.

 ### **3. Geographic Sales Distribution**
 - Mapped sales by **State** and **City** to identify high-performing locations.
 - Provided insights for better regional marketing strategies.
+- States like California and New York contribute the most to sales.

 ### **4. Product Performance Analysis**
 - Identified top-selling product **Categories** and **Sub-Categories**.
 - Recommended profitable product focus areas for better inventory management.
+- Technology products generate the highest revenue, followed by Furniture and Office Supplies.

 ### **5. Sales Trends & Forecasting**
 - Analyzed **Yearly, Quarterly, and Monthly** sales trends.
 - Provided data-driven insights for sales forecasting and business strategy.
+- Sales peak in Q4 (likely due to holiday shopping) and show consistent growth over the years.

 ---